COMPASS for Courage: A 30-Year Scientific Journey

 - Improved emotion awareness and expression

 After this initial success, Ryan took the lead to further iterate REACH to bring it out of the research world and into the “real world” while a PhD student working with Dr. Pina.
-Using his passion for design, mental health, and entrepreneurship, Ryan transformed REACH into COMPASS for Courage, forming a social impact venture.
+Using his passion for design, mental health, and entrepreneurship, Ryan transformed REACH into COMPASS for Courage, forming an community-focused and consumer-friendly program.

 COMPASS for Courage exists to help humanity thrive.
 Our mission is audaciously large and drives everything that we do.
 We care deeply about the results of our work, our customers, and our mission.
 We dont do this out of obligation, we do it from a sense of purpose.